Lolindhir/PnP/src/assets_raw/Rules/Classes/Ranger.md

 ### Level 2: Fighting Style [none]
 You gain a Fighting Style feat of your choice (see chapter 5).
 Instead of choosing one of those feats, you can choose the option below.

-**Druidic Warrior.** You learn two Druid cantrips of your choice (see the Druid class's section for a list of Druid spells).
-Guidance and Starry Wisp are recommended.
+**Druidic Warrior.** You learn two Druid cantrips of your choice. *{spell}[Guidance]()* and *{spell}[Starry Wisp]()* are recommended.
 The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
 Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.

 ### Level 2: Hunter's Lore [none]